 The 2020 Rancho San Miguel stallion roster consists of: Sir Prancealot, Curlin to Mischief, Danzing Candy, Golden Balls (IRE), Northern Causeway, Richard’s Kid, Slew’s Tiznow, Tom’s Tribute and U S Ranger.

 Royally-bred Curlin to Mischief is sired by two time Horse of the Year/leading sire Curlin and out the 2016 national Broodmare of the Year Leslie’s Lady, who has already produced half siblings and Grade 1 winners Beholder, Mendelssohn, and leading sire Into Mischief; the latter stands for $175,000.
-Curlin to Mischief ’s first foals hit the track in 2019 and he is already the sire of winners.
+Curlin to Mischief ’s first foals hit the track in 2019 and he is already the sire of of at least five winners.

 Danzing Candy is a quick, multiple graded stakes winner by the emerging stallion Twirling Candy.
 He earned $700,930 in just 11 starts, taking the San Felipe Stakes (G2) at three and both the San Carlos Stakes (G2) and the Lone Star Park Handicap (G3) at four.
 He is a half-brother to another stakes winner in Cedartown.